-Online fresh roasted coffee shops are an extraordinary corner of eCommerce.
+Online coffee shops are an extraordinary corner of ecommerce.
 We say it not only as coffee junkies but as marketers too.

 It’s an incredibly hard product to market – it looks generic to the average consumer, and at the same time it’s hard to showcase online because its most distinctive features are taste and smell.

-That’s why we’re so deeply interested in the strategies online coffee brands use to sell.
-They’re true marketing heroes and we enjoy picking their brains.
+That’s why we’re so deeply interested in the strategies online direct-to-consumer coffee brands use to sell.
+Here are the best practices we uncovered and advice from seasoned coffee entrepreneurs.

 DTC wine seems to be benefiting from the global pandemic of 2020.
 It’s awful to gloat, but it’s the truth.
 DTC wine brands we work with report steep growth since 2019 as people stay and drink at home more.
 Plus, wine is the drink of choice of millennials, the key consumer age group right now.
 If you run a DTC wine business, we hope things are the same for your winery or shop.

 To help your wine brand grow, we put together a report on the most important ecommerce metrics specifically for your niche.
 You can benchmark how you’re doing compared to other DTC wine businesses.